Brothers Turn Two | Little Blue Truck Birthday Party

 Phone Settings

-I realized as I started using Image Capture that having Live Photo turned on was creating more work in the long run for me, so I turned it off – controversial, I know.
-Yes, it’s fun to watch Lives back, but when you import a Live Photo with Image Capture it automatically creates a photo AND video version of the file and that’s just not worth the extra culling effort or file space for me.
+I realized as I started transferring photos to my hard drive that having Live Photo turned on was creating more work in the long run for me, so I turned it off – controversial, I know.
+Yes, it’s fun to watch Lives back, but when you import a Live Photo, it automatically creates a photo AND video version of the file and that’s just not worth the extra culling effort or file space for me.
 I tend to use Portrait Mode most of the time anyway.

 Also, after realizing my iPhone photos were importing as HEIC files vs. JPEG, I did some research on what’s best.
 HEIC files retain the same quality at about half the file size of JPEG, and both types can be edited in Lightroom.
-However, after starting the album creation process and running into compatibility issues with the printing companies and album software, converting HEICs to JPEGs became too much of a hassle, so JPEG it is for me.
+However, after running into compatibility issues with printing companies and album software, converting HEICs to JPEGs became too much of a hassle, so JPEG it is for me.

 Backing up my photos securely